Dredragon-Austin/Client/README.md

 # Client
-education purpose only no copy or dowload this file .This is a real hack.
+education purpose only no you will be responsible if u use this .This is a real hack client.